UndeadZed/Equus/README.md

 # Motivation

-I made this project because I was bored and I had nothing better to do
+I honestly started this project because I was bored and I had nothing better to do

 # Requirements